 - Stored serviceable, Niles Canyon Railway, Sunol, CA

-Baldwin had started the construction of tank mallets in 1910; by 1924, when the Number 4 had been built, the design had been perfected.
-Two sizes in one of four models were available to those interested in obtaining one of these locomotives.
+Baldwin had started the construction of tank mallets in 1910.
+By 1924 when the #4 was built, the design had been perfected.
+Two sizes in one of four models were available to those interested in obtaining one of this type of locomotive.
 The models included a tender version, a side tank version, a full saddle tank model, and a split saddle tank version.
-It was to be the split saddle tank version that was to prove the most popular, and one of the first of these was the Number 4.
-Today, only one split saddle tank mallet remains, and that is the Number 4.
+It was to be the split saddle tank version that was to prove the most popular, and one of the first of these was the #4.
+Today, only two split saddle tank mallets remain, one of which is the #4.
 It is interesting to note that at least one of each of the other models remains.
-The group at Puget Sound has both a tender version as well as a full saddle tank model, while a side tank model belongs to Pete Replinger at Shelton, Washington.
+The group at Puget Sound at Snoqualmie, Washington has a tender version, a side tank model belongs to Chris Baldo at Willits, California, and the Black Hills Central at Hill City, South Dakota has both a split saddle and full saddle tank version.
 A number of other logging mallets also remain, but they have been modified from their original design.

-The Number 4 was built for the Clover Valley Lumber Company and operated out of Loyalton, California which is not too far from Portola.
-About 1956, the Clover Valley Lumber Company sold out to the Feather River Lumber Company, but the rail operation remained the same.
+The #4 was built for the Clover Valley Lumber Company and operated out of Loyalton, California which is not too far from Portola.
+In late 1956, the Clover Valley Lumber Company sold out to the Feather River Lumber Company, but the rail operation remained the same.
 In late 1957, the railroad became history when the logging operation switched to trucks.
-It was at this time the Number 4 was sent to the Tahoe Timber Company’s mill near Reno for stationary boiler service.
+It was at this time the #4 was sent to the Tahoe Timber Company’s mill near Reno for stationary boiler service.
 That service lasted only a few weeks, but the locomotive was to remain there for many years.